When a loved-one dies, Funerals at Saint Stephen’s

-St. Stephen’s Church and Father Michael Knight, our Priest-in-Charge offer you our help in this difficult time.
+St. Stephen’s Church offers you our help in this difficult time.

 You or your loved one DO NOT have to be church members for St. Stephen’s to host your funeral or for our priest to officiate.
 We believe in the ancient Christian principle that everyone deserves a funeral.

 You will want to schedule time, date and location as soon as possible so that your notifications can be completed.
-These arrangements are normally finalized in a conversation with you, your Funeral Director, and the parish.
-Please notify the parish as soon as possible that your loved one has died.
-Call 610-461-0490 or Father Michael at his emergency number.
+These arrangements are normally finalized in a conversation with you, your Funeral Director, and Fr.
+Hentzi Elek, our Rector.
+Please notify St. Stephen’s as soon as possible that your loved one has died.
+Call Heather Mitchell at 610-461-0490 to begin the process.

 Planning the Funeral:

 Some families want to be part of picking scripture readings, music and other details of the service.
 Others prefer that the priest do that for them.
-In any case, Father Michael will want to speak with you directly (in person or by telephone).
-That conversation will cover seven questions:
+The conversation with our Rector, Fr.
+Hentzi will cover seven questions: